 - Personal sundries such as tobacco, toiletries, clothing, newspapers and magazines

 - Fees for frequent flyer programs or hotel point programs

-This policy and its related procedures are applicable to all University faculty and staff regardless of the source of funds supporting the travel and business expenses.
+This policy and its related procedures apply to all University faculty and staff regardless of the source of funds supporting the travel and business expenses.

 If such expenses are to be charged to a sponsored program, the terms of the grant or contract will take precedence if they are more restrictive than University policy.

 It is the responsibility of the traveler to ensure that all refunds and third-party reimbursements are received by the University.